 Miscarriage, stillbirth and neonatal death

-Sometimes we know in advance the reasons for baby loss, some babies become poorly and their growth slows or they stop growing altogether and are too small to survive, sometimes they become sick, perhaps a termination is planned for medical reasons.
+Sometimes we know in advance the reasons for baby death, some babies become poorly and their growth slows or they stop growing altogether and are too small to survive, sometimes they become sick, perhaps a termination is planned for medical reasons.
 Some women become sick during pregnancy or babies can very sadly and very rarely die during the birth process.
 Other pregnancies are never even known about as they end so early we never know the true reason.

 Who is there for you?